There is a lot of confusion about the chainsaw protection standards and how they vary around the world.

 Chaps Design B: as for trousers Design A.

-Trousers Design C: Front protection from 20 cm above the crutch to 5 cm
+Trousers Design C: Front protection from 20 cm above the crotch to 5 cm

-above the hem with rear protection from 5 cm below the crutch to 5 cm above the hem.
+above the hem with rear protection from 5 cm below the crotch to 5 cm above the hem.

 Chaps: a minimum